 Home theater speakers sound best when mounted at a user's ear height when the user is seated.
 Or, they can be mounted higher but pointed downward.

-- HDTV: Install HDTV video screens on the back wall to studs, using a video screen mount kit rated for the size of your screen.
+- HDTV: Install HDTV video screens on the wall to studs, using a video screen mount kit rated for the size of your screen.

 - Manual Movie Screens: Install manual pull-down video screens either to the ceiling or to the wall.